ryanbader/AMD_Stock_Analysis/README.md

 The **SQLite database** was connected to Power BI using an **ODBC (Open Database Connectivity)** connector.
 An ODBC data source was set up for the SQLite database, allowing Power BI to directly access and retrieve the stored data for visualization.

-- This connection enabled Power BI to query and pull data from the `stocks.db` database, linking the stock price and federal funds rate data for analysis.
+- This connection enabled Power BI to query and pull data from the `stocks.db` database.
 ---

 ### 4. **Creating a Date Table in Power BI**